sebastiandev/zipper/README.md

 ```
 Compilation produces zipper.lib

-So far its been tested and focused on Windows using Visual Studio 2013
+So far its been tested and focused on Windows using Visual Studio 2013 and 2015

+**Note:** Project can also be compiled with the CMakeLists.txt latest addition.
+It supports Qt and Boost filesystem libraries as well as native ones for Linux/MacOS since they still lack the *std::experimental::filesystem*

 #### Usage: